Niger junta says ‘high treason’ evidence gathered to prosecute ousted president Bazoum – KION546

 On Wednesday, ECOWAS said a separate joint mission with the United Nations and African Union to meet with the Nigerien military junta on Tuesday “was aborted” after the military authorities in Niamey communicated “their unavailability to receive the tripartite delegation.”

-Meanwhile self-proclaimed Niger defense chief Gen. Moussa Salaou Barmou went to the Guinean capital Conakry to meet with Guinea’s junta leader and transitional president Mamadi Doumbouya.
+Meanwhile self-proclaimed Niger defense chief Gen. Moussa Salaou Barmou met with Guinea’s junta leader and transitional president Mamadi Doumbouya in Guinea’s capital Conakry.
 Guinea underwent its own military coup in 2021.

 “We are pan-African … we will always be there,” Doumbouya said during the meeting on Saturday.